Bill Murray: Public image

 Murray's popularity has been such that he holds an iconic status in American popular culture.
 Murray's eccentric style of comedy, both on-screen and in his personal life, has caused him to be seen as a folk hero to many making him a significant meme in various media including books and the Internet.
 In 2016 he was awarded the Mark Twain Prize for American Humor by the Kennedy Center.
 Roger Ebert writes that "The Murray persona has become familiar without becoming tiring: The world is too much with him, he is a little smarter than everyone else, he has a detached melancholy, he is deeply suspicious of joy, he sees sincerity as a weapon that can be used against him, and yet he conceals emotional needs.
 He is Hamlet in a sitcom world."
-Whilst declaring him an ideal Beckettian actor, perfectly suited for Waiting for Godot, theatre scholar Octavian Saiu - who hosted a special dialogue with Murray and Peter Bradshaw in 2025 - spoke about Murray's incredible ability to not only make people around him look good, but to “bring out the light in them”.
+While declaring him an ideal Beckettian actor, perfectly suited for Waiting for Godot, theatre scholar Octavian Saiu—who hosted a special dialogue with Murray and Peter Bradshaw in 2025—spoke about Murray's incredible ability to not only make people around him look good, but to "bring out the light in them".